 WHY do these professions increase your varicose vein risk?

 The science proving that prolonged periods of standing or sitting increase varicose vein risk is pretty conclusive.
 A 2005 Danish study of nearly 10,000 workers found that “prolonged standing at work constitutes an excess risk of hospital treatment due to varicose vein, and accounts for more than one fifth of all cases of working age.”
 A 2015 study on nurses from three general hospitals indicated the same increased risk.
-A 2012 study in the journal Ergonomics concluded that “…the odds ratio of varicose veins was significantly high for prolonged standing for male and female workers.”
+A 2012 study concluded that “…the odds ratio of varicose veins was significantly high for prolonged standing for male and female workers.”

 Some studies found that the risk associated with standing for long periods is even worse if you are overweight.
 A 2014 Japanese study found that the combination of prolonged standing at work and overweight exacerbate varicose vein development.
 And a 2015 study of hairdressers concluded that “varicose veins in the legs of female hairdressers had a high prevalence, and it was associated with increasing age, family history of varicose disease, high blood pressure, and prolonged standing.”